Best Electric Company Cars of 2025

 The Hyundai Kona Electric has always been one of the more popular electric car choices in the UK, and that’s despite the first-generation car being flawed in quite a variety of ways.
 Those flaws included its plasticky cabin and its cramped rear seats.
 Now that the second-generation Kona has arrived, though, these flaws have been well and truly rectified, thanks to a larger cabin with funky design and a fairly high-grade finish.

 It looks the business, too, with futuristic styling inspired by the bigger Hyundai Ioniq 5.
-The Kona Electric is the best car in the Kona line-up to drive, too, and by some considerable distance, delivering a smoother ride and better refinement - due in no small part to its quieter electric motor - than its combustion-engined cousins.
+The Kona Electric is the best car in the Kona line-up (PHEV and full hybrid versions are also offered) to drive, too, and by some considerable distance, delivering a smoother ride and better refinement - due in no small part to its quieter electric motor - than its combustion-engined cousins.
 What’s more, prices are reasonable and equipment is generous, even on the entry-level model.

 Hyundai Kona Review